The Importance Of Human Resource Management In Any Organization

 Imagine one of your employees taking over a week of holidays spread across the month yet ends up receiving his full pay, in such a scenario your business incurs a loss every day your employee was on leave and on the overpaid salary.

-Therefore, ensuring there are no errors in tracking employee attendance/leaves and the onus to achieve that is on your HR team.
-While manual tracking of attendance can still be done at a smaller scale, it would be impossible to track attendance of 1000+ employee scattered across locations or even 50 employees for that matter of fact, equipping your HR team with a powerful HRMS can help simplify their task as well.
+Therefore, your HR team ensures that there are no errors in tracking employee attendance/leaves.
+Even if smaller-scale manual attendance monitoring is still viable, supplying your HR team with a robust HRMS may help make their job easier.
+In this case, managing the attendance of 1000+ employees dispersed across locations or even 50 employees would be impossible.
 Even if your team size is small today, automating attendance and leave management can simplify payroll processes which are linked with employee attendance.

 Ensuring a smooth exit to employees leaving the organization.